 Suggested Equity And Debt Investment Allocation

 As a high income earner who pays the highest marginal tax rate, I prefer investing in equity real estate crowdfunding.
-The idea is to put my money to work making an internal rate of return that pays off many years in the future.
+I want to earn a high internal rate of return over the years.
 Because interest rates are low, I believe money reinvested in a project will yield greater returns down the road.

-If you are in need of immediate regular cash flow, like shorter investment periods with lower risk, enjoy the ability to better forecast your income streams, and are in a lower tax bracket (25% or less), debt investing is a more attractive investment.
+Investing in real estate debt is attractive too.
+If you are in need of immediate regular cash flow real estate debt is good.
+If you like shorter investment periods with lower risk debt invest is also good.
+Some people enjoy the ability to better forecast your income streams.
+Finally, if you are in a lower tax bracket (25% or less), debt investing is a more attractive investment.

-Deciding between equity and debt real estate crowdfunding is very similar in deciding how to allocate your investments between growth stocks and dividend stocks and stocks and bonds.
+Deciding between equity and debt real estate crowdfunding is based on your risk tolerance.
+It is very similar in deciding how to allocate your investments between growth stocks and dividend stocks.
+Or deciding between stocks and bonds.
 The decision all comes down to your risk tolerance, liquidity needs, and current cash flow.

 Here’s my suggested equity and debt investment allocation by age for real estate crowdfunding.

-Since 2012, RealtyShares in SF and Fundrise in Washington DC have emerged as the leaders in the real estate crowdfunding space.
-I’ve spoken and met with both teams extensively, and I’m bullish on their business prospects over the long term.
-They’ve raised a lot of funds and have done a lot of deals since their respective foundings.
+Since 2012, Fundrise in Washington DC have emerged as the leader in the real estate crowdfunding space.
+They’ve raised a lot of funds and have done a lot of deals since its founding.
+Fundrise is the pioneer of the eREIT . eREITs enable investors to own a diversified portfolio of real estate holdings.

-A real estate crowdfunding platform gives their investors direct access to real estate investments whereas the idea behind a REIT is that you have exposure to real estate without actually owning, directly, the property.
+A real estate crowdfunding platform gives their investors direct access to real estate investments.
+A REIT gives you real estate exposure without actually owning, directly, the property.

 The Bottom Line For Real Estate Crowdfunding

-Real estate crowdfunding is a huge opportunity for investors in the coming decade.
-The technological platform will open up a flood of capital from expensive coastal cities like NYC, SF, LA, and Washington DC, towards inexpensive midland states.
+I believe the real estate crowdfunding platform.
+It will open up a flood of capital from expensive coastal cities like NYC towards inexpensive cities.
 Further, the income growth opportunities in the heartland look to have some of the largest upside in the country.

 Good investors always think about secular changes, regardless of where they stand on the political spectrum.
 Thus, I believe heartland real estate should outperform over the next 10 years because: